Stavanger: Winter Hike to Preikestolen Pulpit Rock

 What to expect?

-Due to snow and ice, hiking to Preikestolen without a guide during the winter months (January – March) is not recommended.
-Our professional guides are trained to navigate the frozen landscape and rapidly changing winter weather conditions safely.
-They carry all necessary navigation, safety, first-aid, and outdoor winter equipment.
+Because of the presence of snow and ice, hiking to Preikestolen without a guide during the wintertime (January – March) is not recommended.
+Our professional guides are trained to safely maneuver through the frozen landscape as well as winter’s rapidly changing weather conditions.
+They carry with them all necessary navigation, safety, first-aid, and outdoor winter equipment.

 Good to know